ocular-d/openapi-guide/docs/style-guide/naming.md

 - Use plural nouns for URIs that reference collections
 - Organize URIs for collections and items into a hierarchy.
-For example, `/customers` is the path to the customers collectionm and /customers/5 is the path to the customer with ID 5.
+For example, `/customers` is the path to the customers collection and `/customers/5` is the path to the customer with ID 5.
 This approach helps to keep the web API intuitive.
 Also, many web API frameworks can route requests based on parameterized URI paths, so you could define a route for the path `/customers/{id}`.